hatedabamboo/notes.hatedabamboo.me/docs/posts/servers-first-aid-kit.md

   - servers
   - hardware
   - troubleshooting
+title: "Server's first aid kit: a quick way to determine if your server is alive and well"
 ---
-# Server's first aid kit: a quick way to determine if your server is alive and well

 There are a lot of posts in the internet regarding which program or tool does what in Linux systems.
 Usually it's a brief overview of the program's functionality, a few examples, and that's it.
 All from the objective point of